meteor/meteor/content/structure.md

 ```

 Now, when you use this package somewhere else in your app, you can always reference it by `MyApp.DateFormat`.
 But make sure to still declare dependencies on packages you are using, so that Meteor can correctly calculate the load order!

+### Types of packages

+You'll end up with two kinds of packages in your app:

+1. Packages that contain reusable bits of code or UI that are used across different features
+2. Packages that implement a specific feature, and the code is not reused elsewhere

+There isn't any concrete difference between the two, but it's good to keep in mind which are which.
+The feature packages will look a lot like small chunks of an app, so you can basically write them as you would any other app code.
+The packages with reusable code should probably follow a few extra guidelines.

 ### Guidelines for reusable packages in an app